History of Germany (1945–1990): 1960s: a time for reform

 In the early sixties, the rate of economic growth slowed down significantly.
 In 1962, the growth rate was 4.7% and the following year, 2.0%.
 After a brief recovery, the growth rate petered into a recession, with no growth in 1967.
 The economic showdown forced Erhard's resignation in 1966 and he was replaced with Kurt Georg Kiesinger of the CDU.
 Kiesinger was to attract much controversy because in 1933 he had joined the National Socialist Legal Guild and NSDAP (membership in the former was necessary in order to practice law, but membership in the latter was entirely voluntary).

-In order to deal with the problem of the economic slowdown, a new coalition was formed.
 Kiesinger's 1966–69 grand coalition was between West Germany's two largest parties, the CDU/CSU and the Social Democratic Party (SPD).
 This was important for the introduction of new emergency acts—the grand coalition gave the ruling parties the two-thirds majority of votes required for their ratification.
 These controversial acts allowed basic constitutional rights such as freedom of movement to be limited in case of a state of emergency.